Welcome to the Home Page of the SGR Research Group for the Representation of Conflict (G4RoC, 2021 SGR 00069).

 We also supervise dissertations at undergraduate, MA and PhD level.

-We have published quality research in journals and books, organised seminars and conferences, notably the successful 2021 international conference “Rewriting War and Peace in the Twentieth and Twenty-First Centuries: Contemporary British and American Literature.”
+We have published quality research in journals and books, with the most recent publication being (Re)Writing War in Contemporary Literature and Culture (Pividori and Owen, 2025).
+Additionally, we have organised seminars and conferences, including the highly successful 2021 international conference “Rewriting War and Peace in the Twentieth and Twenty-First Centuries: Contemporary British and American Literature.”

-We have received funding for a Ministry Project (2018-2021) that has enabled us to strengthen our European dimension and undertake research at major libraries and archives and interact and collaborate with researchers throughout the world.
+We have also received funding for a Ministry Project, “Beyond Postmemory: English Literary Perspectives on War and Memory in the (Post)Postmodern Era (POSTLIT)” (2024-27) that will enable us to strengthen our European dimension, undertake research at major libraries and archives and interact and collaborate with researchers throughout the world.